Oxford-HAI-Lab/etr_case_generator/README.md

 pprint_problems datasets/dev_yes_no.jsonl -p scoring_guide/etr_answer scoring_guide/logically_correct_answer --stats --full_combinatoric
 ```

+## Details of Problem Generation

+### High-level Summary

+The problem generation process is based on a randomized depth-first search for a list of `View` objects which will form the premises of a problem.
+The search incrementally chooses a random `View` object to append to the list, by means of randomly applying mutations to a random 'seed problem' and filtering for Views which keep the ETR-derived conclusion of the problem non-trivial.
+New `View` objects are incrementally added until the sum of the atom counts across the list is equal to one of a specified set of counts, representing a desired degree of complexity.
+If the greatest permitted atom count is exceeded, the last few `View` objects are backtracked.
+After too many failed attempts, the entire list is discarded and we start from scratch.

+There are some other filtering steps which may be tuned.
+When using `generate_etr.py`, by default the problem is required to have a 'categorical' conclusion under ETR, (meaning the `View` amounts to a conjunction of atoms without any disjunctions).
+This check intervenes during the depth-first search, causing the search to continue if the condition is not met.
+The script `generate_etr.py` applies further logic to filter the generated problems, by default this is used to restrict to problems that have logically fallacious ETR-predicated conclusions.

 ### Generating Views and Mutations

 The `etr_case_generator.etr_generator_no_queue` module exposes a class called